root-project/root/docbook/users-guide/WritingGUI.md

 First we need to complete a `ToolBarData_t` structure for each tool bar button before adding it to the tool bar.
 This structure contains:

--   the icon file name “`filename.xpm`”
+-   the icon file name "`filename.xpm`"

 -   the tool tip text – a short help message explaining the button purpose